utakamo/oasis/oasis-mod-tool/README.md

 > If your script includes multiple module imports or similar operations, it may take a few minutes (typically 1 to 3) before it’s recognized by the Oasis/OpenWrt system.

 ## Memo
-Once scripts such as Lua or uCode are recognized by the Oasis/OpenWrt system, they become visible in the WebUI.
+Once scripts such as Lua or ucode are recognized by the Oasis/OpenWrt system, they become visible in the WebUI.
 The image below shows an example of how the tools page appears in Oasis.
 <img width="728" height="439" alt="Image" src="https://github.com/user-attachments/assets/6cc9d93d-c96c-41eb-8596-a84935ef173d" />